james-bowman/blog/content/post/optimising-machine-learning-algorithms-part2.md

 This is the second in a series of blog posts sharing my experiences working with algorithms and data structures for machine learning.
 These experiences were gained whilst building out the [nlp project](http://github.com/james-bowman/nlp) for [LSA (Latent Semantic Analysis)]({{< ref "semantic-analysis-of-webpages-with-machine-learning-in-go.md" >}}) of text documents.

-In the [previous post]({{< ref "optimising-machine-learning-algorithms.md" >}}) in this series, I explored alternative approaches for representing and applying [TF-IDF]({{< ref "semantic-analysis-of-webpages-with-machine-learning-in-go.md#tf-idf-term-frequency-inverse-document-frequency" >}}) transforms for weighting term frequencies across document corpora.
+In the [Part 1 of this series]({{< ref "optimising-machine-learning-algorithms.md" >}}), I explored alternative approaches for representing and applying [TF-IDF]({{< ref "semantic-analysis-of-webpages-with-machine-learning-in-go.md#tf-idf-term-frequency-inverse-document-frequency" >}}) transforms for weighting term frequencies across document corpora.
 We tested the approaches using Go's inbuilt benchmark functionality and found that our optimisations materially improved not just memory consumption but also performance (reducing memory consumption and processing time from 7 GB and 41 seconds to 250 KB and 0.8 seconds respectively).
 In this blog post I shall explore other areas for optimisation, seeking to further reduce memory consumption and processing time.

 ## Matrix Sparsity